MichaelSalata/MichaelSalata/README.md

 # About Me
-I enjoy spreadsheets, making things run well, and discovering something new from data.
+I enjoy spreadsheets, optimizing systems, and discovering something new from data.
 Currently, I'm looking for job opportunities and meaningful projects that help people!

 # Projects in 2025
 |  |  |  |